tychosoft/moderncli/FEATURES.md

 Generate random keys and data using openssl rand functions.
 Also has some utility functions like b64 support for binary data and to manipulate keys.

+## ranges.hpp

+A simplified C++17 version of std::ranges.
+It also includes some features not found in C++20.

 ## scan.hpp